 Aluminide diffusion coatings offer protection in medium and high temperature operating environments against:

 - Hydrogen permeation

 This protection is conferred by the aluminium oxide that forms at the aluminide coating surface in service.
 This oxide constitutes an extremely effective barrier.
 The aluminide coating essentially acts as an aluminium reservoir to maintain and support the aluminium oxide.
 Materials suitable for aluminising include mild steel, low alloy steels, cast/wrought stainless steels, nickel-base alloys and nickel-iron alloys.

-For the application of our DALoy - A range of aluminide diffusion coatings for small components, we operate at our facility in Hatfield five air furnaces (glass sealed box method) and a further six furnaces that are deployed across fifteen retorts operating under protective atmospheres.
+For the application of our range of aluminide diffusion coatings we can cater for the large and small.
+We have a comprehensive range of air furnaces (glass sealed box method) and furnaces that operate under protective atmospheres.

-We have been aluminising long tubes/pipes and large parts in our facility on Teesside since 1985 and have recently acquired the largest aluminising furnace (at 21m length) of any supplier in the world, which allows us to coat tubes of up to 18.5m in length.
+We have been aluminising long tubes/pipes and large parts in Middlesbrough since 1985 and have the largest aluminising furnace (at 21m length) of any supplier in the world, enabling us to coat tubes of up to 18m in length.

 Aluminising of components is carried out using one of four processes.

 Our most widely used process is performed in either a glass seal box in an air furnace or in a reducing/inert gas atmosphere retort.